Moulvibazar Sadar Upazila: History

-In ancient times, the region was known as Chandrapur or Chandrarajya.
-After the Conquest of Gour in 1303, many disciples of Shah Jalal such as Shah Mustafa migrated and settled in present-day Moulvibazar Sadar where they preached Islam to the local people.
-Mustafa would eventually succeed Raja Chandra Singh as the ruler of Chandrapur after marrying the Raja's daughter.
-Shah Farang and Shah Darang migrated to Bekhamura (Manumukh), Shah Kamaluddin to Kamalpur (Chowallish), Shah Wali Mahmud to Singkapon, Haji Ahmad Rasool to Ghorakhal (northeast of Hazari Bari), Shah Hilal to Hilalpur, and Babu Dawlat to Bibi Dawlat (Chhankhair).

-In 1476, the Minister of Sylhet, Majlis Alam, and his father, Musa ibn Haji Amir, built the Goyghor Mosque.
-This mosque hosted shelter for the Afghan warrior, Khwaja Usman, in 1593 from the Subahdar of Mughal Bengal, Man Singh I.

-In 1771, Moulvi Syed Qudratullah established a bazaar near the banks of the Manu River using his zamindari land.
-He started importing edible goods, such as fruits and vegetables opening up opportunities for people to purchase as well as sell.
-The location allowed easy access through river and land transport.
-The Sadar Upazila was first founded as Moulvibazar Thana in 1882.
-In 1912, there was an anti-British protest held in the village of Jagatshi, organised by Swami Dayananda.
-The anti-British Khilafat Movement in 1921 also spread to Moulvibazar and campaigners that were present included Chittaranjan Das, Hussain Ahmed Madani and Sarojini Naidu.
+Moulvibazar was founded as a thana in 1882, centred around an expanding bazaar (marketplace) founded by Moulvi Syed Qudratullah back in 1771.
+In 1912, an anti-British protest was held in the village of Jagatshi, organised by Swami Dayananda.
+The anti-British Khilafat Movement in 1921 also spread to Moulvibazar and campaigners that were present included Congress leaders Chittaranjan Das, Hussain Ahmad Madani and Sarojini Naidu.
 In 1932, the Ali Amzad Government Girls' High School was opened as a public school.

-During the Bangladesh Liberation War, armed resistance begun at the village of Srirainagar in Kanakpur on 27 March 1971.
+During the Bangladesh War of Independence, armed resistance begun at the village of Srirainagar in Kanakpur on 27 March 1971.
 The Pakistani army was said to have made a surprise attack on the procession there in which two people were killed.
 The Naria massacre took place on 5 May in Upper Kagabala.
 On 20 December, a number of people were killed and wounded by mine explosions at the premises of the Moulvibazar Government High School.
-The thana was turned into an upazila in 1984.
+The status of the thana was upgraded to an upazila in 1984.
 In 2005, the Saifur Rahman Stadium was established, acting as a multi-use arena fitting 15,000 people.

 Geography

-Moulvibazar Sadar is located at 24.4778°N 91.7667°E. It has 40,573 households and total area 344.34 km2.
+Moulvibazar Sadar is located at 24.4778°N 91.7667°E. It has 62,881 households and total area 344.32 km2.
 It is bordered by Balaganj in the north, Rajnagar and Kamalganj in the east, Srimangal in the south and Nabiganj in the west.